prometheusresearch/htsql/doc/showcase.rst

 is indicated separately as part of the column selector rather than being conflated with the row definition.

-SQL Lacks Means of Decomposition
+SQL Lacks Means of Encapsulation
 --------------------------------

     *"For each department, return the department name and the number of offered 100's, 200's, 300's and 400's courses."*

+In this business inquiry, we are asked to evaluate the same statistic across multiple ranges.

 .. sourcecode:: sql